andrewShillito/spring-security-demo/README.md

 #### inMemoryUsers

-Uses an in memory user management service which is seeded from a configured [csv file](./src/main/resources/seed/in-memory-users.csv).
+Note really recommended as I maintained support for it more to make sure the application had cross-profile support at runtime and during test suites.
+It uses an in memory user management service which is seeded from a configured [csv file](./src/main/resources/seed/in-memory-users.csv).
 Note that this turns off docker-compose startup of postgres and adminer containers.

 Example usage:

-`./mvnw -P inMemoryUsers spring-boot:run`

-or

 `./mvnw spring-boot:run -Dspring-boot.run.profiles=inMemoryUsers`

+## To run test suites

+`./mvnw clean verify`